 In the case of possible discharges for medical reasons, if the cost of the medical treatment needed to retain the person is less than the financial, time and foregone operational flexibility costs of replacing them, then it would be a gross waste of the taxpayer’s investment in that person, and in the defence force as a whole, not to at least explore the option.

 Continued ADF service depends on operational requirements

-Finally, there is the matter of continued defence force service after the treatment is completed.
+Finally, there is the matter of continued defence force service after treatment is completed.

-Several other factors more specific or quite particular to the ADF also need to be considered:
+Several other factors more specific or quite particular to our defence force also need to be considered:

 - Does the person wish to remain in the ADF?

 - Is their experience and age an issue, especially if treatment needs to be protracted?

 - Would their continued service fall inside or outside established medical, psychological, physical fitness and deployability parameters?